It occurred to us today we’ve been living in a bus for six months now. Six months!

 We’re fortunate in that we can work our businesses as we travel.

 The blog brings in a little and Tracey’s photography brings in a little more.
-It’s irregular, which can be stress at times, but it’s doable.
+It’s irregular, which can be a stress at times, but it’s doable.

 There’s stuff you can do, though, to reign in those expenses.
 We’ve joined MAAS (Museum of Applied Arts & Sciences) for $70 and that gives us free entry to Powerhouse Museum and Observatory Hill in Sydney, Questacon in Canberra, Immigration Museum and Scienceworks in Victoria, and so many more.
 Best money we’ve spent on activities so far.